Coactive TVUser-centered

 advertising: This is the elephant in the room.
 It is secondary in

-the consumer value proposition, but central to the business case.
+the consumer value proposition, but a major driver of the business case.
 Having

 Web services that ubiquitously sync to TV ads is the Holy Grail.